$t$-Structures on stable derivators and Grothendieck hearts: Preliminaries and notation

 \textbf{Model categories.} A \emph{model structure} on a bicomplete category $\mathcal{C}$ is a triple $(\W,\cal B,\cal F)$ of classes of morphisms, closed under retracts, called respectively the \emph{weak equivalences}, \emph{cofibrations}, and \emph{fibrations}, such that $(\C,\W)$ is a category with weak equivalence and satisfying a series of axioms, for which we refer to \cite{Hovey_libro, Dwyer}.
+A model category is then a bicomplete category $\C$ equipped with a model structure; i.e.\ a quadruple $(\C; \W, \cal B, \cal F)$.

 The mere existence of a model structure for a category with weak equivalences allows one to give an explicit construction of the universal localization $\C[\W^{-1}]$, which is traditionally called the \emph{homotopy category} of $\C$ in this context, and denoted by $\ho(\C)$.
 Even better, model structures allow to construct and compute derived functors as well.
-To this end, an adjunction $(F,G)\colon \C \rightleftarrows \C'$ between two model categories $\C$, $\C'$ with model structures $(\W,\cal B,\cal F)$ and $(\W',\cal B',\cal F')$, respectively, is called a \emph{Quillen adjunction} if it satisfies one of the following equivalent conditions (see~\cite[Lemma 1.3.4]{Hovey_libro}): \begin{enumerate}[\textup(1\textup)] \item the left adjoint $F\colon \C \to \C'$ preserves cofibrations and trivial cofibrations; \item the right adjoint $G\colon \C' \to \C$ preserves fibrations and trivial fibrations. \end{enumerate}
+To this end, an adjunction $(F,G)\colon \C \rightleftarrows \C'$ between two model categories $\C$, $\C'$ with model structures $(\W,\cal B,\cal F)$ and $(\W',\cal B',\cal F')$, respectively, is called a \emph{Quillen adjunction} if it satisfies one of the following equivalent conditions (see~\cite[Lemma 1.3.4]{Hovey_libro}): \begin{itemize} \item the left adjoint $F\colon \C \to \C'$ preserves cofibrations and trivial cofibrations; \item the right adjoint $G\colon \C' \to \C$ preserves fibrations and trivial fibrations. \end{itemize}